alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-plants-seeds-bulbs-and-wood.markdown

 * you're not registered for VAT
 * your certified exports were worth less £5,000 in the last financial year

-##Exporting timber and wood outside the EU

-Contact the importing country’s National Plant Protection Organisation to [check their plant health regulation](https://www.ippc.int/en/countries/all/list-countries/).

-If you’re exporting wood as packaging for your goods, [there are different rules](link to guide of packaging regulations].

 ##Exporting prohibited plants and soil

 [Check Annexe III](http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2000:169:0001:0112:EN:PDF) to find the list of plants which are banned by the EU.

 There will be extra rules to move these inside the EU and there might be rules to export them outside the EU (if the importing country has some).

+##Getting a plant passport for timber or wood

+What you need to do depends on if you’re exporting [within the EU](#plants-within-EU) or [outside the EU](#plants-outside-EU).

+##Within the EU

+If you’re exporting wood  you’ll need to [register with the Forestry Commission](http://www.forestry.gov.uk/forestry/infd-9nrkps#apply) and you might also need to apply for a plant certificate.

+[Check the list](http://www.forestry.gov.uk/forestry/INFD-9P2M34) of timber and wood that need a plant certificate - [this process for making one is different](http://www.forestry.gov.uk/forestry/infd-9nrkps#2 Issuing plant passports).

+##Outside the EU

+Contact the importing country’s National Plant Protection Organisation to [check their plant health regulation](https://www.ippc.int/en/countries/all/list-countries/).

+If you’re exporting wood as packaging for your goods, [there are different rules](link to guide of packaging regulations].

 ##Prohibited plants and soil